 REVENUES.
-Revenues for the six months ended June 30, 1996 ("1996") were \$6,114,000 as compared with revenues of \$2,586,000 in the six months ended June 30, 1995 ("1995").
-Approximately \$5,424,000 of Second Quarter 1996 revenue relates to two development contracts (and related grants) associated with the Company's electric vehicle program, which is an increase of approximately \$3,774,000 over the Second Quarter 1995.
-The percentage of completion method of accounting is used for these contracts and, accordingly, revenues and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at competion.
+Revenues for the six months ended June 30, 1996 ("1996") were \$4,614,000 as compared with revenues of \$2,586,000 in the six months ended June 30, 1995 ("1995").
+Approximately \$3,924,000 of Second Quarter 1996 revenue relates to a major development contract (and related grants) associated with the Company's electric vehicle program, which is an increase of approximately \$2,177,000 over the Second Quarter 1995.
+The percentage of completion method of accounting is used for this contract and, accordingly, revenues and gross profit are recognized as work is performed based on the relationship between actual costs incurred and total estimated costs at completion.
 Revenues and gross profit are recognized prospectively for revisions in estimated total contract costs and contract values and estimated losses are recorded when identified.
 Grant revenue is recorded when reimbursable costs are incurred.

-As discussed above, due to delays in the contract completion and higher costs, the Company recorded a charge against earnings for the approximate estimated loss of \$1,225,000 expected on the Company's major electric vehicle contract and a reduction of calculated revenues of approximately \$1.3 million.
+As discussed above, due to delays in the contract completion and higher costs, the Company recorded a loss reserve for the ultimate loss expected on the contract in the amount of \$1,355,000.

-The level of activity in the projects involved considerably more labor and material expenses in 1996 compared to the early stages of the projects in 1995 when engineering design was the principal activity.
-In 1996, prototypes of the vehicles in both projects were being tested; design modification changes were being made; and tooling and parts were being ordered.
-Kits for 28 vehicle frames with motor controllers were shipped in the Second Quarter 1996 to the customer of the first major electric vehicle contract.
-As a consequence, revenues increase as expenses increase under the percentage of completion accounting for development contracts and under the recognition of reimbursable costs for the related grants.
+The level of activity in the project involved considerably more labor and material expenses in 1996 compared to the early stages of the project in 1995 when engineering design was the principal activity.
+In 1996, a prototype of the vehicle was being tested; design modification changes were being made; and tooling and parts were being ordered.
+Kits for 28 vehicle frames with motor controllers were shipped in the Second Quarter 1996.

 During 1996, development continued on the climate control seat system and the radar system pursuant to development contracts some of which was funded pursuant to development contracts.

 The magnitude of the revenues recognized for the development of the seat systems and radar, and for the sale of IVS in 1996 was \$690,000 compared to \$530,000 in 1995.

 Grant revenues in 1996 of approximately \$815,000 were directly related to the electric vehicle development contracts activities and are combined with the development contract revenues.
 There were insignificant grant activities in 1996 related to the Company's other products.
-In 1995, grant revenues of \$406,000 were related to two other electric vehicle projects and a project in the seat systems area.
+In 1995, grant revenues of \$406,000 were related to two prior electric vehicle projects and a project in the seat systems area.

 DIRECT DEVELOPMENT CONTRACT AND RELATED GRANT COSTS.
-Direct development contract and related grant costs increased from \$2,066,000 in 1995 to \$8,145,000 in 1996 due to the increased activity in the Company's electric vehicle program and the provision of \$1,225,000 for the loss expected on the Company's major electric vehicle contract discussed above.
+Direct development contract and related grant costs increased from \$2,066,000 in 1995 to \$7,575,000 in 1996 due to the increased activity in the Company's electric vehicle program and the provision of \$1,355,000 for the loss expected on the Company's major electric vehicle contract discussed above.